smith/jesyll/README.markdown

 Source items may also be defined using a **JSON file** rather than a flat file with front matter.

-Here's how to show a pretty version of the Jesyll source on the web:
+Here's how to show a pretty version of the Recipe source on the web:

-jesyll-source.json:
+Recipe-source.json:

     { "date": "2009",
-      "filename": "jesyll-source.json",
+      "filename": "recipe-source.json",
-      "filepath": "doc/jesyll-source.json",
+      "filepath": "doc/recipe-source.json",
-      "$filename.code": "jesyll.js"
+      "$filename.code": "recipe.js"
       "$layout": "source-code.jsont"
     }

 Evaluates to:

-    { "code": "function jesyll() {}",    # Jesyll source code
+    { "code": "function recipe() {}",    # Recipe source code
     }

 The `$filename.code` notation is special: it means that the *value* of "code"